What is customer support?

 How to build best-in-class customer support

 At its heart, customer support is all about promoting a positive customer experience.
 How you do that will depend on who your customers are, what products or services you offer, and the expectations within your industry.
-That said, we’ve compiled nine tips to help ensure that your customer support strategy is an effective one.
+That said, we have compiled several tips to help ensure that your customer support strategy is an effective one at every stage.

-Before you can provide effective customer support, your customers need to know how to get in touch with you.
+Before you can provide effective customer support, your customers need to know how to contact you.
 Make sure that support options are clearly defined throughout your website, and that all contact information is up to date.

 • Identify your starting benchmarks

-To effectively measure your success, you need to know where you’re starting.
+To effectively measure your success, you need to know where you are starting.
 Establishing starting benchmarks also includes taking a meaningful look at leading competitors in your industry.

 • Establish performance measurements that reward customer centricity